zmoore-usgs/MLR-Validator/README.md

 % env/bin/python app.py
 ```

-The swagger documentation can then be accessed at http://127.0.0.1:6027/api
+The swagger documentation can then be accessed at http://127.0.0.1:5000/api (when running locally using the above command).

 ## Configuration
 Configuration is read from `config.py`. `config.py` tries to read most values from environment variables and provides defaults if they do not exist.
 A user running this app can customize config values by defining environment variables referenced in `config.py`.